CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

     - __Begin button for the timer: to clarify, we were debating on whether the timer should start immediately after adding completing the task list at the beginning of the day or prompt the user to start when they're ready.
 We decided to do the latter.
 That is, to add a button prompting the user so the application doesn't start untowardly.__
     - Exit application button during the break timer: the user can just close the application any time.
 Additionally, it just adds more clutter.
     - Hide timer and supplant it with a hoverable "bar:" this might make the application a lot less intuitive and understandable for the user.
-    - __"I finished early!" button: the user needs to be able to indicate if they finish their task early so they don't get stuck on the same task even if they've completed it.
+    - __"I finished early!" button: the user needs to be able to indicate if they finish their task early so they don't get stuck on the same task even if they've completed it.__
-        - UPDATE: “I finished early” may be ambiguous because some people may take that as finish the break early.
-It will be renamed to “I need another Pomodoro” instead. __
     - __"I need more time!" button: ~~our reason for changing the button if the number of actual Pomodoros exceeds that of the user's estimated Pomodoros is because of the following philosophy behind the Pomodoro Technique: you should start getting a feel for how much time each task should take as you employ this technique, which should help you with planning.
 This small time pressure should help encourage the aforementioned idea.~~
         - ~~UPDATE: the development team thinks this makes the logic a bit convoluted.
 They want to change this button to use the same logic as the “I finished early!” so it doesn’t forcibly kick the user off, which may stress out the user.~~
         - UPDATE 2: Teresa brought up that both buttons ("I need another Pomodoro" and "I finished") should be implemented; these buttons should have a toggle function that enables the user to swap between these two buttons.
 Clicking on "I finished!" changes the screen to the "Next Task" screen while clicking on "I need another Pomodoro" should change the screen to the "Current Task" screen.__